Chart Color Schemes

 Cranebrook's young demographic places it in the bottom 15% of areas nationwide

-Cranebrook has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Cranebrook's median age is 33, which is younger than Greater Sydney's figure of 37 and Australia's average of 38 years.
 Compared to Greater Sydney, Cranebrook has a higher proportion of residents aged 5-14 (14.7%) but fewer residents aged 75-84 (3.6%).
-Between the 2021 Census and present day, the percentage of residents aged 75-84 has increased from 2.6% to 3.6%, while the proportion of those aged 45-54 has decreased from 12.8% to 12.1%.
-By 2041, population forecasts indicate significant demographic shifts in Cranebrook.
-The 75-84 age group is projected to grow by 84%, adding 485 residents and reaching a total of 1,065.
-This growth is part of an overall trend towards demographic aging, with residents aged 65 and older representing 64% of the anticipated population increase.
-Conversely, the 0-4 and 55-64 age cohorts are expected to experience population declines.
+Between the 2021 Census and now, the percentage of residents aged 75-84 has increased from 2.6% to 3.6%.
+Conversely, the proportion of residents aged 45-54 has decreased from 12.8% to 12.1%.
+By 2041, population forecasts indicate significant demographic changes in Cranebrook.
+The 75-84 age group is projected to grow by 85%, adding 489 residents and reaching a total of 1,067.
+Residents aged 65 and older are expected to represent 63% of the population growth.
+However, the 0-4 and 55-64 age groups are anticipated to experience population declines.